 We welcome volunteers to help on the day, if you would like to help in this way please contact the Day Retreats team by email.

-Please arrive after 9.15am and be settled in the venue by 9.45am.
+Please arrive after 9.15am and be settled in the venue by 9.45am ready for the retreat to begin at 10.00.
 The retreat ends at 5pm.

 Costs: £15.00 for waged and £7.50 for low or unwaged.
 Some concessions may be available.
 Please contact the Day Retreats team by email to discuss.